AsbahTalal/blog/_pages/about.md

 ---
-layout: single
 title: About
+layout: about
 permalink: /blog/about/
 author_profile: true
 ---

 ## Hey there!

-I'm Asbah Talal, a freshman at Texas A&M. Feel free to reach out!
+I'm Asbah Talal, an engineering student at Texas A&M University.
+Feel free to reach out!

 I'm interested in
 - solving fun problems (such as, "How similar are the jokes that my teachers make?" and "How many chicken nuggets can you buy with X dollars?")